Ask a question about the library. If we can't answer it now, we will answer as soon as possible.

-The library is open for Junior students to use at break and lunch time.
+The library is open for Junior students to use at break and lunch time on a rostered basis.

-Students who are supervised by parents are welcome in the library after school.
+Students who are supervised by adults are welcome in the library after school.

 After school students with a late Activity or Music lesson may wait in the library by arrangement with the Activities or Junior School office